SGAC: A Graph Neural Network Framework for Imbalanced and Structure-Aware AMP Classification: 3. Experiments

 In this section, we conduct extensive experiments to verify the effectiveness of \method{} in AMP and non-AMP classification task.

-\subsection{Experimental settings}
+\subsection{3.1 Experimental settings}

 \textbf{Dataset.} The AMP data was sourced from the DRAMP database \cite{ma2024dramp}, which provides detailed annotations of antimicrobial peptides, while the non-AMP data was obtained from \cite{ma2022identification}.
 To ensure consistency, both AMP and non-AMP sequences were filtered to include only peptides with lengths ranging from 10 to 50 amino acids \cite{jha2022prediction, wang2022machine}.
 Following the graph construction methodology described in Section \ref{sec:3.1}, these amino acid sequences are transformed into graphs using their predicted 3D structures derived from amino acid sequences.
 The statistics of the processed datasets are presented in Table \ref{tab:statistics}.
+Additionally, we adopt a standard random stratified split of the dataset into training (70\%), testing (10\%), and validation (20\%) sets.